DLSNNG/fhir-smartr-redux/README.md

   }
 }
 ```
-The Smart component will pass an onSubmit(query) function to its children as child.props.onSubmit.
+The Smart component will pass an onQuery(query) function to its children as child.props.onQuery.
 Use this to initiate queries in response to user actions, such as within search forms.

 ### Putting it all together
 ```javascript